 Ms. Kaldor is an enrolled member of the Port Gamble S’Klallam Tribe and a descendant of the Suquamish Tribe.
 She grew up in Poulsbo, Washington and now lives in Olympia.
 In her spare time, Ms. Kaldor enjoys exploring new cities, training for a half marathon, volunteering and spending time with her family and friends.
 Ms. Kaldor joined the ECPG board in 2011.

 Kris Kraus originally came to the Evergreen Council on Problem Gambling as a compulsive gambler seeking help.
-She was given information that led her to a problem gambling counselor that she saw on a outpatient basis, and to CORE (Center of Recovery) in Shreveport, LA, where she spent thirty-six days getting her life back.
+She was given information that led her to a problem gambling counselor who she saw on an outpatient basis, and to CORE (Center of Recovery) in Shreveport, LA, where she spent thirty-six days on the journey to get her life back.

 After a two-year hiatus, Kris is happy to be back on the Board and working toward her goal of bringing quality help to those in Washington State with gambling problems.